Gavin Brown (rugby league): International honours

 Gavin Brown played for Great Britain Academy in 1996 against France Academy, and on tour against the Junior Kiwis.

 Club career

 Gavin Brown was transferred from Milford ARLFC to Leeds in July 1994, he made his début for Leeds Rhinos as an interchange/substitute against Bradford Bulls in 1996's Super League I at Odsal Stadium, Bradford during May 1996.
-He played five matches during Super League I, including three starts, he scored a try in the last home game of 1996's Super League I against Workington Town, at Headingley Rugby Stadium, Leeds, and he kicked two goals against Halifax in the last match of 1996's Super League I, at Thrum Hall, Halifax, he played on loan at Bramley during 1998.
+He played five matches during Super League I, including three starts, he scored a try in the last home game of 1996's Super League I against Workington Town, at Headingley, Leeds, and he kicked two goals against Halifax in the last match of 1996's Super League I, at Thrum Hall, Halifax, he played on loan at Bramley during 1998.
 He was transferred from Leeds Rhinos to Sheffield Eagles.